PJ-568/long-paper-ai-agent-tutorial/README.EN.md

 This tutorial describes how to use the [Roo Code Agent](https://roocode.com) extension for [Visual Studio Code](https://code.visualstudio.com/Download) to write long academic papers.

+...Perhaps I should write an automation script or MCP when I have the time and energy.

 ## Tutorial

 ### Install Dependencies